 Fundraising must be sensitive to the fundraising of other groups within the community and resources of their own parent community.

-No member or their family shall benefit financially from fundraising at the school.

 SECTION XVI CONSTITUTION AND BYLAW AMENDMENTS

 Amendments to the Constitution and Bylaws of Smiling Creek Elementary School Parent Advisory Council may be made at any general or special meeting of the PAC with a proper quorum, notification, and voting majority.